Artist Residencies in Kerikeri Bay of Islands, New Zealand

-The trail includes works by Chris Booth, John Edgar and Donald Buglass.
+The trail includes works by NZ and international artists such as Chris Booth, Regan Gentry, Tiffany Singh, Kerstin Hedström, Charlie Hooker and Donald Buglass.

-In 2017 we are working with the Kerikeri Dalton Trust to provide a funded artist residency opportunity for a New Zealand based sculptor.
+Wharepuke works with the Kerikeri Dalton Trust to provide an annual funded artist residency opportunity for New Zealand and International sculptors.
 Details and how to apply can be found here

 Wharepuke Print Studio